Monk-NT/BabbleHub/README.md

 ...help me with javascript

-...look for bugs in java soruce
+...look for bugs in java source

-...or just thorw ideas at me.
+...or just throw ideas at me.
 Including silly ones.
 ## Further work ##

  * Implement authentication;